bbfrederick/rapidtide/docs/theoryofoperation.rst

 **Detrending and normalization:** The regressor is detrended to Nth order (N=3 by default), demeaned, and divided by the standard deviation over time.

+**Windowing:** We apply a window function to the regressor to improve the correlation properties.
+By default, this is a Hamming window, but you can also select Hann, Blackman-Harris, or None, with the ``--windowfunc`` argument.

+**Zero padding:** The regressor is zero padded on each end to twice its length, so that we will be doing a linear rather than circular correlation (you can select circular correlation with ``--corrtype``, but I wouldn't recommend it.

 Moving Signal Massaging
 """""""""""""""""""""""
 Because the moving signal is "noise", we can't select or specify its properties, and sometimes the sLFO signal